jgers32/jgers32.github.io/index.md

 ## About Me

 I'm a first-year Electrical & Computer Engineering Ph.D. student at the [University of Michigan][U-Mich], advised by [Pei Zhang][Pei-Zhang].
 I am passionate about building embedded sensing systems to solve unique environmental and community issues.
-In my free time, I enjoy exploring IoT through side projects, creating custom 3D prints, transforming old devices into PCB art, and building iOS apps with unique APIs.
+In my free time, I enjoy using IoT for side projects, creating custom 3D prints, transforming old devices into PCB art, and building iOS apps with unique APIs.

 Previously, I got my B.Sc. in both Computer Science and Applied Math at [Baldwin Wallace University][B-W] where I was a member of the [Mobile & IoT for Planet and Society (MOPS) Research Group](images/research/mops-archive.pdf) under my advisor, [Brian Krupp][Brian-Krupp]. (bonus: he created [Ducky Weather][ducky], a simple yet elegant weather app that doesn't sell your location data ☺ )